fiolj/sparta/doc/web/compute_surf.rst

-You can specify the accelerated styles explicitly in your input script by including their suffix, or you can use the :ref:`-suffix command-line switch<start-command-line-options>` when you invoke SPARTA, or you can use the :ref:`suffix<command-suffix>` command in your input script.
+You can specify the accelerated styles explicitly in your input script by including their suffix, or you can use the :ref:`-suffix command-line switch<start-command-line-options>` when you invoke SPARTA, or you can use the :ref:`command-suffix` in your input script.

 See the :ref:`Accelerating SPARTA<accelerate>` section of the manual for more instructions on how to use the accelerated styles